syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ## Selection

-This section explains you about how to enable selection in SfDataGrid and about the selection modes, properties, events that involve in selection and customizations available for Selection in SfDataGrid.
+This section explains you about how to enable selection in **SfDataGrid** and about the selection modes, properties, events that involve in selection and customizations available for Selection in **SfDataGrid**.

-SfDataGrid lets you to select a specific row or group of rows either programmatically or by touch interactions.
-To enable Selection in SfDataGrid, you need to set the SfDataGrid.SelectionMode property to value other than “None”.
-SfDataGrid has different selection modes to perform selection operation as listed below.
+**SfDataGrid** lets you to select a specific row or group of rows either programmatically or by touch interactions.
+To enable Selection in **SfDataGrid**, you need to set the **SfDataGrid.SelectionMode** property to value other than “None”. **SfDataGrid** has different selection modes to perform selection operation as listed below.

 * None: Disables selection and no rows can be selected.
 This is the default value.

 * Single: Allows you to select a single row only.
 Upon selecting the next row the selection in the previous row is cleared.